StepanHrbek/LightsprintSDK/src/FCSS/readme.txt

   Commandline options
   -------------------

-  scene.3ds   tries to opens specified scene, not tested on other scenes -window     runs in window instead of fullscreen -forcerun   runs even when OpenGL 2.0 is not present, but may crash -vsync      enables vertical synchronization
+  scene.3ds   tries to open specified scene, not tested on other scenes -window     runs in window instead of fullscreen -forcerun   runs even when OpenGL 2.0 is not present, but may crash -vsync      enables vertical synchronization